Continuing Education

 How do I receive the stipend?

-• It will first ask you to fill out tax-related items like your address and Social Security number.
+- It will first ask you to fill out tax-related items like your address and Social Security number.

-• Make sure to select “individual” and not “business” when it asks you which one you are.
+- Make sure to select “individual” and not “business” when it asks you which one you are.

-• If you select direct deposit, you will need to fill out your bank account information to set up the payment.
+- It will next ask you to fill out your bank account information to set up direct deposit.

 Once you’ve provided your information to Routable, you should see your stipend within 7-10 business days.